top of page

 Takeaway (Style Preference)

 • Want big-bear presence and a bold look?
-You’ll often find it in males.
+You’ll often find it in male Maine coons.

 • Prefer light, elegant “forest-princess” lines and a refined silhouette?
 Females usually fit better.